 American Flag and Pole Company’s Selection and Offerings

-American Flag and Pole Company is one of the few companies that will personally set up and provide maintenance on the flagpole you purchase.
-This adds on an extra charge, but you get peace of mind that your flagpole is going to be installed professionally, and accurately.
+American Flag and Pole Company are one of the few companies that will personally set up and provide maintenance on the flagpole you purchase.
+This adds on an extra charge, but you get peace of mind that your flagpole is going to be installed professionally and accurately.

-American Flag and Pole Company manufactures their steel flagpoles in Phoenix, Arizona.
+American Flag and Pole Company manufacture its steel flagpoles in Phoenix, Arizona.
 Steel poles are typically larger sized for commercial applications, but you can still get 20’ sizes for your home, and they come in five different color options.

 15. Flagpoles Etc